sourcebots/docs/content/kit/webcam.md

 It's recommended to manually focus the camera using a separate computer, and then use a __non permanent__ method (a small drop of hot glue is great for this) to prevent it moving.

 {{% notice warning %}}
-You will likely need to manually focus the webcam before you first use it
+You will likely need to manually focus the webcam before you first use it.
 {{% /notice %}}

 ## Mounting the camera